jbridges-olioapps/minesweeper/instructions.md

 - `countAdjacentMines(board, row, col)` - Count mines around a cell
 - `isValidMinePlacement(board, row, col)` - Validate mine placement:
   - Cell must not be revealed
-  - Cell must not already have a mine
+  - Cell must not already have a mine (returns validation error)
   - Cell must be within board bounds
+  - Note: In game logic, placing mine on existing mine is checked separately as a lose condition

 ## React Components